“Safety is a proxy for performance.”

 Hunt effectively manages its assets to gain maximum value, profitability, and returns while safeguarding personnel, the community, and the environment.

-Hunt uses technologies, such as optical gas imaging cameras, at many production and process facilities to monitor the integrity of our operations.
+Hunt uses technologies, such as optical gas imaging cameras, at many production and process facilities in order to monitor the integrity of our operations.
 When we identify risks, we implement appropriate preventive measures for equipment, processes, and people.

 Timely Observation, Effective Corrective Action